mwvgroup/Pitt-Google-Broker/docs/source/installation_setup/installation.rst

     export GOOGLE_APPLICATION_CREDENTIALS="PATH_TO_JSON_CREDENTIALS"

-The ``broker`` package will automatically check whether these variables are defined in its working environment.
+The ``broker`` package will automatically check whether these variables are defined in the working environment.
 If either variable is not found, a warning will be raised on import.

 Various features of the ``broker`` package support downloading astronomical